 Components of the spinal anatomy begin to wear down over time.
 Bone loss, disc degeneration, osteoarthritis and other spinal conditions place excess stress on the aging vertebrae.
 The body responds by growing bony nodules called osteophytes, or bone spurs, to compensate for diminished spinal stability.
 Bone spurs are common and do not exhibit symptoms in most cases.

-Conservative treatments such as pain medication and physical therapy can manage most cases of nerve compression due to bone spurs.
-If chronic pain persists after week or months of conservative treatment, a doctor might recommend surgery as an option.
-Contact Laser Spine Institute (LSI) to learn how a minimally invasive, outpatient procedure using endoscopic technology can help people suffering from symptoms associated with bone spurs can rediscover a life without pain.
+Conservative treatments, such as pain medication and physical therapy, can manage most cases of nerve compression due to bone spurs.
+If chronic pain persists after weeks or months of conservative treatment, a physician may recommend surgery as an option.
+Contact Laser Spine Institute to learn how a minimally invasive, outpatient procedure can help people experiencing symptoms associated with bone spurs to find relief from neck and back pain.